Today’s female population is more educated and accomplished than ever before.

 Talk to your advisor about the best way to take any pension or Social Security income

-Ask about what options make sense for you to cover long-term care costs
+Ask about what options make sense for you to cover care giving and long-term care costs

-Many long-term care products offer additional benefits that provide resources to your family to help obtain the best care.
-There are some policies that will even provide income to a family member providing care, to help ensure that the time spent providing care does not jeopardize their financial future.
+Many long-term care solutions offer additional benefits that provide resources to your family to help obtain the best care.
+There are some insurance policies that will even provide income to a family member providing care, to help ensure that the time spent providing care does not jeopardize their financial future.

-Talk to your advisor about concerns you have over market volatility and consult with them when the market gets crazy
+Talk to your advisor about concerns you have over market volatility and get advice

-The reality is that your plan may suggest that you invest in a diversified portfolio that is a little more aggressive than you’re naturally comfortable with.
-Your advisor can help coach you and put market downturns into perspective.
+The reality is that your plan may suggest that you invest in a diversified portfolio that is a little more aggressive than your natural comfort level.
+Your advisor can help put market downturns into perspective.
 As long as your immediate income needs are covered, your investments should be managed in a way that is appropriate for your long-term goals.
-Unless your goals or their timeframe changes, how you’re invested likely doesn’t need to.
+Unless your goals or timeframe changes, how you’re invested likely doesn’t need to.

 Take the next step.